Cactus Data Shield: Impact

 The techniques used on Cactus Data Shield discs mean the discs do not conform to the red book Compact Disc Digital Audio standards, and they therefore do not bear the Redbook logo.
 For this reason they should not be referred to as CDDA (Compact Disc Digital Audio).

 There are also ethical/legal issues surrounding the selling of discs that won't reliably play in all players, where added errors make the disc more easily affected by accumulated lifetime damage, and where actual audio data has been omitted.

-One of the earliest released CDs utilizing copy-protection was White Lilies Island by Natalie Imbruglia, which used the Cactus Data Shield and was released in November 2001.
+One of the earliest released CDs using Cactus Data Shield was White Lilies Island by Natalie Imbruglia, which was released in November 2001.
 With only a minor mention of the CDS in the small print of the CD case, the album was the subject of many complaints from consumers who found that they could not play the CD on non-Windows computers, games consoles and some other devices.
 Cases included the Xbox repeatedly playing only a small portion of track 1, while PlayStation 2 users could play track 2 but not track 1.
 BMG later provided uncorrupted copies of these CDs to consumers.
 Only the initial European release was copy-protected.